 Fine Arts Training

-Our first through sixth grades have music classes twice each week.
+Our first through sixth grades have music classes each week.
 In the younger elementary grades, children learn and practice the concepts of loud and soft, high and low; how to hold a steady beat; learn dynamic levels and note reading; how to identify different orchestral instruments; and they are also introduced to American folk songs and appropriate sacred songs through singing activities.
 As they progress, students also learn proper vocal technique and breathing; expand their knowledge of composers and their compositions; and eventually move from one-part to two-part to three-part singing.

 At least once each year, the grade school students are involved in a school program which involves singing and some drama.

 Beginning in the fifth grade, students are allowed to audition for the school band.

 Instrumental lessons in piano, woodwind, and brass are also available for a nominal fee.